aleti-pavan/k8s-svc/README.md

 ExternalName:
 ------------
-In production situations, you will likely want to use ExternalName, which maps the service to a CNAME record such as a Fully Qualified Domain Name.
-Maps the service to the contents of the externalName field (e.g. foo.bar.example.com), by returning a CNAME record with its value.
+In production situations, you will likely want to use ExternalName, which maps the service to a CNAME record such as a Fully Qualified Domain Name. (e.g. foo.bar.example.com), by returning a CNAME record with its value.

 Service Discovery:
 =================